SpandhanaNagaraj12/SpandhanaNagaraj12/README.md

 - 👋 Hi, I’m @SpandhanaNagaraj12
 - 👀 I’m interested in coding.
 - 🌱 I’m currently pursuing B.E in Alva's Institute of Engineering and Technology.
-- 💞️ I’m looking to collaborate on java..
+- 💞️ I’m looking to collaborate on C and java..
 - 📫 How to reach me through my mail id-spandhanan21@gmail.com .